-State Farm received an honorable mention in our nationwide auto insurance review, and, like GEICO, it holds an A++ financial stability rating from A.M.
+State Farm was a top pick in our nationwide auto insurance review, and it holds an A++ financial stability rating from A.M.
 Best.
-However, its customer service ratings are slightly lower than GEICO’s — the Consumer Reports ratings are the same (Very Good for claims process, Excellent for claims payment speed), but JD Power only gave State Farm 3/5 for overall experience and claims experience.
+Consumer Reports gave it a "Very Good" for claims process and "Excellent" for claims payment speed, but JD Power only gave State Farm 3/5 for overall experience and claims experience.

-State Farm provides most of the same coverage options as GEICO, and it also includes rideshare coverage as an add-on to your personal insurance policy, rather than offering it as a separate policy.
+State Farm provides all the most critical coverages, and it also includes rideshare coverage as an add-on to your personal insurance policy, rather than offering it as a separate policy.
 Since personal auto insurance doesn’t cover you when you use your car for commercial purposes, Uber and Lyft drivers should make sure to sign up for this essential coverage.

-State Farm doesn’t offer as many discounts as GEICO, although drivers can earn discounts if their car has airbags or anti-lock brakes, or if they complete safe driving programs.
+State Farm drivers can earn discounts if their car has airbags or anti-lock brakes, or if they complete safe driving programs.
 Drivers who want to earn even more discounts for their safe driving habits should sign up for State Farm’s Drive Safe & Save program: this program uses your phone or your OnStar device to track your driving in real time, and notes whether you indulge in dangerous driving maneuvers, such as rapid acceleration.
 Safe drivers can earn up to 50 percent off their premium!

-Like State Farm, Progressive doesn’t offer quite as many discounts as GEICO does — but you can get discounts for being a homeowner, having continuous insurance, or starting the quote process online.
+Progressive offers discounts for being a homeowner, having continuous insurance, or starting the quote process online.
 Safe drivers will want to sign up with Progressive’s Snapshot program: like State Farm’s Drive Safe & Save, Snapshot tracks your driving and gives you a discount based on your driving habits.
 Proceed with caution, though — unlike Drive Safe & Save, you might actually see your premium increase if you engage in too many risky driving maneuvers while using Snapshot.